 Excessive temperatures will destroy the integrity of the layer.

 What happens when something gets unusually hot or cold?
 They expand and contract, respectively.

 PCBs are no different.
 The layers of the PCB are sensitive to temperatures.
-If they are not micromanaged, excessive temperatures will warp the length, width, and thickness of any PCB layer.
+Excessive temperatures will warp any PCB layer’s length, width, and thickness if they are not micromanaged.

 Going back to the example of convection in chapter 2, this is similar to leaving food in the microwave for too long, causing the food item inside to explode.

 A similar thing happens to PCB layers if they are overheated.

 Substances expand when overheated, Altering their shape in some way.

 Circuit materials are not exempt from this.
 High temperatures can and will change the shape of the transition lines in these circuit materials.
 When this happens, it will change the dimensions of the circuit materials themselves.